MASADKHALID/AI-Based-Resume-Content-Optimization-the-Impact-of-Design-on-Applicant-Tracking-System-Performance/README.md

 AI-based optimization guided by real ATS feedback consistently improves ATS scores

-🔐 Data Availability

-The dataset contains resume-related information and is therefore not publicly shared.
-It is available from the author upon reasonable request.

 📚 References

 Background references related to ATS, resume parsing, and AI-based recruitment systems are included in the research paper.
 All experimental results are based on original data generated in this study.